magwenelab/crypto-QTL-paper/SCRIPTS/readme_test.txt

 # crypto-QTL-paper
-Scripts and analysis of C. deneoformans cross between XL280 X 431, as described in Roth et al.
+Scripts and analysis of _C. deneoformans cross_ between XL280 X 431, as described in Roth et al. (2021).

 # Software used in this  study